-lives on a mountain, in an ancient temple, or anyplace suitably remote.
-The guru is usually a male, but even the wise witch that lives in a cave could be considered a Hermit Guru
+The Hermit Guru lives on a mountain, in the desert, or anyplace suitably remote.
+The guru is usually male, but even the wise witch who lives in a cave could qualify.

 - Muten Roshi of Dragon Ball fame starts out as this.
 He eventually gets a turtle, then a woman with alternate identities, then finally one of his students as room mates.

 - In the Pokémon anime, when he isn't opening a can on anyone who opposes him as a member of the Elite 4, Bruno trains alone up in the mountains and tries to catch strong Pokemon, such as his massive Onix.

 - Tibet in the Axis Powers Hetalia webcomic.
 He's replaced by a talking panda in the anime for obvious reasons.

 - Maken-ki!: Tesshin Kushiya was so awed by Atsuma's Blood Pointer ability that, despite defeating her her, he sealed himself away in a cave on Okino Island in order to study and perfect the technique himself.
 Over time, he became such a formidable combatant, that not even S-rank Maken users could best him.
 Yet, he still believes his "fist" is only a pale imitation of hers.